iamdrzazgowski/product-list-with-cart/README.md

 ---

-##  Challenge Brief (Frontend Mentor)

-In this challenge, you’re tasked to build a product list with functional cart features, closely matching the provided design :contentReference[oaicite:1]{index=1}.

 ### 🔧 Required Features:
 - Add items to the cart and remove them
 - Increase/decrease the number of items in the cart